Transfer Money

 The restrictions place limits on the amount of foreign currency locals can purchase, thus creating a parallel ‘black’ market for foreign currency.

-Due to the inflationary nature of the Argentine peso, locals prefer to buy and save in foreign currency because Argentine pesos lose significant value sitting in the bank.
+Due to the inflationary nature of the Argentine peso, locals prefer to save in foreign currency because Argentine pesos lose significant value sitting in the bank (or under the mattress, better to have dollars).

-The restrictions create a huge underground demand for foreign currency, since locals also have no way to get a their hands on any reasonable amount of foreign currency through official channels.
+The creative currency controls create a huge underground demand for foreign currency since locals also have no way to get their hands on any reasonable amount of foreign currency through official channels.

-For travelers to Argentina this means that USD (and to a lesser extent, Euros or Reals) are worth more cash-in-hand in Argentina than the official government rate given out at banks and ATM bank machines.
+For travelers to Argentina until recently, this meant that USD (and to a lesser extent, Euros or Reals) is worth more cash-in-hand in Argentina than the official government rate given out at banks and ATM bank machines.

 Luckily visitors can also receive a great rate using some (not all) money transfer services, as you can see by comparing their rates with the official rate.